Best HVAC Schools in Idaho

 1. Research and contact at least two HVAC schools on the list above.

-2. Ask about start dates, tuition, financial aid, and job placement rates.
+2. Ask about start dates, tuition, payment options, and employment outcomes (verify with the school).

 3. Visit the campus or lab if possible.